flybywiresim/docs/docs/dev-corner/qa-process.md

 Read the description and testing instructions of the PR carefully and make sure you have the required skills and the necessary time available to conduct the test in a high-quality fashion.

 !!! tip "Tip: Labels"
-    You will notice that some PRs will have labels specific to the QA team.
+    You will notice that some PRs will have labels specific to the QA team:

     - PRs that have the "QA Passed", have been tested, typically you will not have to perform another test unless requested to do so in the QA channel.
 Additional tests in Tier 2 reports are welcome!
     - PRs that have the "QA Failed" do not require further testing, unless requested to do so.
     - PRs with the label "QA Ready to Test" should be prioritized over PRs that already have successful tests.